16 different EQ plugins

 The following image is a screen dump with relative CPU usage comparing 16 equalizers and lower is better.

 CPU usage and latency metering from Reaper Daw.
-Fabfilter, SSL, Waves
+Equalizers.

-# FX is number of insert VST plugins in the channel.
+# FX is the number of insert VST plugins in the channel.
 PDC is Plugin Delay Compensation.

 When to use what